So Far So Good

 Recent immigrant Elena is hired by a small-time gangster to honeytrap a juror during a trial.
 When she finds herself falling for her target, she must decide whether or not to go through with the job.

 About the director

 Maria is a half Russian, half Polish writer-director from London.
 She spent most of her time as a literature undergrad acting in, writing, and directing plays, before getting a Serious Job with a film producer, developing stories for film and TV.
-Her first short film A Little Death - about an undead sexual predator in a 21-year old girl’s body - is currently at a number of international film festivals, and is the basis for her first feature - a horror romance set in Cancún, Mexico, which she shoots early 2023.
+Her first short film A Little Death - about an undead sexual predator in a 21-year old girl’s body - is currently at a number of international film festivals, and is the basis for her first feature - a horror romance set in Cancún, Mexico.

 I’ve always loved the quote from Jean Renoir that goes: "the awful thing about life is this: everyone has their reasons.”
 The idea for So Far So Good originally came from something I heard from a lawyer about a really elaborate honeytrap scam that sounded way more like a movie plot than something that could actually happen in real life.
 In fact, it was so far-fetched that I decided to take it down a notch, distilling the story down to something smaller, with three characters who all want something from each other, but there’s no way all three can come out on top.
 Though there’s a heroine and a villain in the film, I wanted each character to "have their reasons” - to feel real and relatable.

 As a half-Russian, half-Polish filmmaker, my interests have often led me to stories and characters from Eastern Europe and ex-Soviet Bloc countries.
 As a London-born filmmaker, I’ve always been amazed how few London stories - specifically about "foreigners” - are made into films.
 There are now more Eastern Europeans living in London than any other immigrant group, yet for some reason they’re always absent from our screens.